MRODG/PictoDiary-Privacy-Policy/README.md

-This application does not make use of any automatically collected information practices.
+Our applications do not make use of any automatically collected information practices.
 We only collect the information you provide during registration with the app.

-Does the Application collect precise real time location information of the device?
+Does any  application collect precise real time location information of the device?

-This Application does not collect precise information about the location of your mobile device.
+Our applications do not collect precise information about the location of your mobile device.

-Do third parties see and/or have access to information obtained by the Application?
+Do third parties see and/or have access to information obtained by the Applications?

- No, information obtained by the application is not shared with third parties at any time.
+ No, information obtained by any of our application is not shared with third parties at any time.

 Data Retention Policy, Managing Your Information:

-We will retain User Provided data for as long as you use the Application, once your account is deleted via within the app  all data is discarded.
+We will retain User Provided data for as long as you use the Application, once your account is deleted via within the app or uninstalled  all data is discarded.

 Children: